DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 60, a bonus quest becomes available.

-Won’t tell you any details about your potential new followers and other surprises as they should be discovered pretty easily while exploring.
-I hope if you were surprised (in a good way) about something and this guide helped to learn about that a bit more.
+Won’t tell you any details about your potential new followers and other surprises like improved vanilla quests as they should be discovered pretty easily while exploring.
+I hope you were intrigued about something from the modpack and this guide helped to learn about that a bit more.